What is influencer marketing? Complete guide for 2025

 Are there risks with influencer marketing?

-Consider value-based partnerships where you offer revenue sharing instead of upfront payment, or leverage product-only collaborations with up-and-coming influencers who align perfectly with your brand.
+Small businesses should focus on micro-influencer partnerships since these creators have highly engaged audiences and more affordable rates.
+Consider value-based partnerships where you offer revenue sharing instead of upfront payments, or leverage product-only collaborations with emerging influencers who align perfectly with your brand values.

 Influencer marketing isn’t just another marketing tactic.
 It’s relationship-building at scale.